cebarros/Jet_Analysis/README.md

 ssh -L localhost:8888:localhost:8888  <username>@cmslpc-sl7.fnal.gov
 ```

-Next you must obatin a voms ticket, make a working area, and clone this repository that area:
+Next you must obatin a voms ticket, make a working area, and clone this repository to that area:

 ```
 voms-proxy-init -voms cms